 Whole grains are versatile and can be incorporated into just about any meal.

-Beans are an often overlooked food type but rich in several nutrients, including protein, iron, fiber, calcium, and potassium.
-Some seniors are on supplements for these nutrients when often they can be found right in everyday beans.
-Beans are also low in fat and can be conveniently added to daily recipes.
+Beans, pulses, and lentils are an often overlooked food type but rich in several nutrients, including protein, iron, fiber, calcium, and potassium.
+Some seniors are on supplements for these nutrients when often they can be found in beans.
+Beans are also low in fat and can be conveniently added to daily recipes as a meat substitute or as their own delicious creation.
+Many cuisines utilize beans as staple ingredients in dishes like:

 6. Nuts

 Some consider nuts an indulgent snack, but nuts have several health benefits and make great healthy food for ages 50 and above.
 Nuts contain protein, healthy fats, vitamins, and minerals.
-Since our bodies are slow to process nuts and their fats, nuts also help regulate food intake and help the body burn energy efficiently.
+Since the body is slow to process nuts and their fats, nuts also help regulate food intake and help the body burn energy efficiently.
 They are heart-healthy and help protect against heart disease as well.

-While dairy products like ice cream and whole milk aren’t recommended as part of healthy eating for those over their 50s, fat-free dairy foods have many benefits.
-Rich in nutrients, fat-free dairy foods provide high amounts of calcium, potassium, vitamin A, and vitamin B12.
+While dairy products like ice cream and whole milk aren’t recommended as part of healthy eating for those over their 50s, low-fat dairy foods have many benefits.
+Rich in nutrients, low-fat dairy foods provide high amounts of calcium, potassium, vitamin A, and vitamin B12.
 Look for products fortified with vitamin D, as they help the body absorb calcium intake.

-Learn More About Healthy Eating for Seniors at Buckner Retirement Services
+Learn More About Healthy Eating for Seniors at Buckner Retirement Communities

-Seniors will find these seven healthy foods regularly incorporated into meals served at Buckner Retirement Services.
-We understand healthy eating for over 50s and beyond, and nutrition is a top priority in all our meals.
+Residents will find these healthy foods all seniors should be eating regularly incorporated into meals served at Buckner Retirement Services.
+We understand healthy eating for seniors, and nutrition is a top priority in all our meals.
 The Buckner Retirement Services team is proud to offer seniors various healthy food options that are perfect for those over 50.
 Our meals provide the nutrients seniors need to maintain their health and well-being, and we are always happy to answer any questions about our menus.
-Call us today at 855.931.5688 to find out more about the living options and healthy lifestyle at Buckner Retirement Services.
+Contact us today at 214.227.7182 to find out more about the living options and healthy lifestyle at Buckner Retirement Services.